sashi0034/asdbg-vscode/readme.md

 # AngelScript Debugger for VSCode

-This project is based on [](https://github.com/microsoft/vscode-mock-debug)
+This experimental project is based on [vscode-mock-debug](https://github.com/microsoft/vscode-mock-debug)